domingosmiguel/MyWallet-back/README.md

 5. Finally you can access the api at http://localhost:5000 (or where you instructed it to be)

+## Contributing

+This is an open-source project!
+Feel free to contribute by reporting issues and submitting pull requests.

 ## Built with

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)